getindiekit/indiekit/docs/config.md

 #### `media-endpoint`

-The URL for your [media endpoint](https://www.w3.org/TR/micropub/#media-endpoint).
-Use this if you want another endpoint to respond to media requests.
+The URL for your preferred [media endpoint](https://www.w3.org/TR/micropub/#media-endpoint).
+Use this if you want another endpoint to respond to media upload requests.
 Defaults to `https://<your-endpoint>/media`.

 #### `syndicate-to`